1

 6

-Pinus contorta contorta
+Pinus contorta contorta - Tree

 Growing along Mendocino Coast.
 This subspecies disappears a little south of Oregon, then reappears on the Mendocino Coast.
 Several other conifers follow the same pattern such as Tsuga heterophylla and Picea sitchensis.
 The trees are multi-trunked, where as Pinus contorta ssp. murrayana, of the Sierra Nevada is single trunked and straight.
 April 2002.